Valuing a Fitness Center

 2. Niche Offerings

-Recently, the fitness center I attend began offering on-on-one training sessions and bootcamps.
+Recently, the fitness center I attend began offering one-on-one training sessions and boot camps.
 Certain areas of the fitness center were outfitted for these activities.
 Such offerings lead to a more diversified revenue stream.
 These additional classes and training sessions led to an increase in members.
 Even though I do not participate in any of the offerings my fitness center presents outside weights and cardio, I enjoy having the opportunity to do so.
-As I attend my fitness center at around 4:30am in the morning, most of these offerings are not available until about 6:00 am.
+As I attend my fitness center at around 4:30 am in the morning, most of these offerings are not available until about 6:00 am.

 3. Corporate Partnerships

-Corporate wellness as been a common trend for the past five years.
-Many businesses have been implementing health-related contests, team events or even fundraisers to inspire employees to take better care of their bodies.
+Corporate wellness has been a common trend for the past five years.
+Many businesses have been implementing health-related contests, team events, or even fundraisers to inspire employees to take better care of their bodies.
 These corporate health initiatives create a unique opportunity for fitness centers to increase enrollment by entering into a partnership with businesses.
-Oftentimes, fitness centers will offer discounted memberships to corporate employees to increase enrollment and secure recurring revenue through contractual terms of the partnership.
+Oftentimes, fitness centers will offer discounted memberships to corporate employees to increase enrollment and secure recurring revenue through the contractual terms of the partnership.